Staff

 Michelle Kennedy, MPH, MCHES

-Program Coordinator – Rutgers Center for Tobacco Studies
+Program Coordinator – Rutgers Institute for Nicotine and Tobacco Studies

 mkennedy@ints.rutgers.edu